devpi/devpi/doc/userman/devpi_concepts.rst

    For instance, imagine Emilie creates her own production index (called */emilie/prod* - the default base is */root/pypi*)) and decide to have a developement index (*/emilie/dev*) which derives from her production index (a base).
-The later is used to upload tempory packages currently under development.
+The later is used to upload temporary packages currently under development.

    The structure could look something like this::